Dream of Starting a Smallholding? Start right now!

 Get an allotment and see what you enjoy growing.
 If it feels like too much work, see if there is someone who wants to share it with you.
 Some allotments allow chickens to be kept too, and their manure can be rotted down to make a good fertiliser.

-Small gardens can be very productive.
+Small gardens can also be very productive.
 Fruit trees can be trained to grow to almost any shape, fitting neatly against a wall or fence.
 If you have a balcony, consider using the wall space to grow herbs, fruit and vegetables.

 Decide what you would like to produce from your space, then look at creative ways to make it happen.
 When you are starting a smallholding, it is fine to start small!